emanuelnav/cryptoblog/README.md

 # CryptoBlog
-A blog about cryptocurrencies made with plain HTML, CSS and Javascript. :rocket: :full_moon
+A blog about cryptocurrencies made with plain HTML, CSS and Javascript. :rocket: :full_moon: